-I’ve recently come to see the impact that deep understanding has on strategy, culture, performance, and connection.
+I’ve recently seen the impact of deep understanding on strategy, culture, performance, and connection.
 Thus, here, I will introduce the term mutual understanding for exploration.

 In my research, I have found it challenging to grok the concept of mutual understanding.
-It is usually described in cognitive or conceptual ways or through philosophical or deep communication models.
+It is usually described in cognitive or conceptual modeling via philosophical or deep communication models.

 A Developmental Pathway

-Mutual understanding stems from a deep interest in others and a radical openness that honors what arises.
-It cultivates new levels of awareness, resulting in dissolving boundaries and creating intentional meaning between self and others.
+Mutual understanding stems from a deep interest in others and an openness that honors what arises.
+It cultivates new levels of awareness, dissolves boundaries, and co-creates intentional meaning between self and others.

-Mutual understanding exists as part of our human experience beyond our cognitive or conceptual notions of individual understanding.
-Given the nature of connectivity, which involves experiences, perspectives, and meaning, cultivating mutual understanding will soon be in demand.
+Mutual understanding exists as part of our human experience beyond our conceptual understanding.
+Given the nature of connectivity, which involves experiences, perspectives, and meaning, cultivating mutual understanding will be in demand.

-- X = Our cognitive self clarifies our thoughts and perceptions with logical reasoning and objective evidence and knowledge.
-We discern circumstances and concepts to develop a grounded understanding.
+X = Our cognitive self clarifies content and conditions with logical reasoning and objective evidence.
+Our discerning mind (X) develops and questions knowledge to ground conceptual understanding.

 A Fuller View

 We identify this developmental pathway from grounded understanding to shared understanding to mutual understanding.

 This stage of understanding develops the ability to apprehend, which involves an immediate and intuitive grasping of a concept or situation.
 With our cognitive self, we achieve a conceptual awareness to discern content, conditions, and circumstances.